hannibunny/nlpbook/_sources/07neuralnetworks/attention.md

 ## Sequence-To-Sequence

-In the context of Machine Learning a sequence is an ordered data structure, whose successive elements are correlated.
+In the context of Machine Learning a sequence is an ordered data structure, whose successive elements are somehow correlated.

 **Examples:**
 - Univariate Time Series Data: